 Ethical banking also improves social justice and gender equality.
 Everyone has equal access to any opportunity regardless of gender, race, or sexuality.

-Good business ethics are practiced by socially responsible banks.
+Socially responsible banks practice good business ethics.
 Clients, investors, and business communities are all treated with dignity.
 We are not saying that traditional banks do not value human rights.
 The only assurance comes with socially conscious banking.
 Ethical banking ensures handicapped employees get the same opportunities as others.
 No socially responsible bank will discriminate against its staff based on that.

 Also, clients are given the best banking services and protect the social welfare of local communities.
 Banks even support small businesses by giving them loans at lower interest.
 Some financial institutions will see that as an opportunity to exploit these small-scale traders by hiking their service fees.
 Ethical banking can help developing countries build more infrastructure and social amenities to support their citizens.